samlagle333/miniproject4SamuelLagle/README.md

 ## Output

 This should run Django to start the server.
 Next, you can open a browser and type in the URL "http://127.0.0.1:8000" which will allow access to the site.
+You can register for an account and then login.
+Afterward, you can use the polling functionality to vote or use the administration function to edit the questions and answers.

 ## Authors